All In: Comedy About Love

 All In: Comedy About Love is a show from Simon Rich which consists of live readings of previously published short stories from The New Yorker.
-The first production, directed by Alex Timbers, began previews on December 11, 2024, at the Hudson Theater in New York City on Broadway; before opening on December 22, 2024.
+The first production, directed by Alex Timbers and produced by Lorne Michaels, began previews on December 11, 2024, at the Hudson Theater in New York City on Broadway; before opening on December 22, 2024.
 The original Broadway cast includes John Mulaney, Renee Elise Goldsberry, Fred Armisen, and Richard Kind, with music by the Magnetic Fields.
-The show was directed by Alex Timbers and produced by Lorne Michaels.

 Summary

 The show consists of live readings of seven of Simon Rich's previously published short stories.